Two women dressed in humorous hot dog costumes, holding microphones, standing against a pink background, with surprised or confused expressions.

 Pulsive Party consists of multidisciplinary artists, Ashley Whitehead and Natalie Tin Yin Gan.
 Since 2012, the two have used their best friend humour, signature campy playfulness, and extensive performance backgrounds in dance, clown, voice, and writing to create performance.
 Their three Lip Service shows engage pertinent social and political issues, tackling shame and taboo conversations in funny and unforgettable ways.
 Pairing with Ashley’s role as a sexual health educator, Pulsive Party shows create camaraderie and access to information, aiming to empower every body to make informed decisions about their health, lives, and relationships.

-• (They/them)
+• (They/Them)

 ashleywhitehead.ca

-• They are an independent dance artist, writer, and facilitator based in so-called Vancouver, on the unsurrendered ancestral lands of the Musqueam, Squamish, and Tsleil-Waututh First Nations.
+She is an independent dance artist, writer, and facilitator based in so-called Vancouver, on the unsurrendered ancestral lands of the Musqueam, Squamish, and Tsleil-Waututh First Nations.
 She has performed and presented work in Asia, Europe, and across Canada.

 Her practice squats at the intersection of diasporic dissonance, somatics, and technology-induced melancholy.
 Natalie is Co-Artistic Director of the company Hong Kong Exile and the smaller half of vulva clown duo, Pulsive Party.
 Natalie is lead Narrative Designer at indie video game company, Sunset Visitor 斜陽過客, that released the award-winning and critically-acclaimed game, 1000xRESIST.